 OLIVIA K. SMITH, FAMILY AND ELDER LAW ATTORNEY

-I recently entered my tenth year of practice as an attorney.
+I’ve been practicing law since May 2007.
 I realized early on that I enjoy working one on one with clients.
 I have no interest in creating a high-volume practice because that would take away from my ability to connect with each client and learn about that person as an individual.
 I view each case I have as unique and do not believe there is a one size fits all solution for anyone.
 I also believe that it is extremely important for you to trust me, feel connected, and know I am listening to YOUR concerns.
 So many times I have clients tell me that the other attorney they interviewed did not listen.
 I make every effort to hear what you are saying and incorporate your wishes into our decided upon course of action.
 My work in elder law and divorce/dissolution areas of practice is philosophically driven by personal experience.

 Elder Law Practice